OpenNMT/OpenNMT-py/docs/source/CONTRIBUTING.md

 ## Guidelines
 Before sending a PR, please do this checklist first:

+- Please install Black==22.12.0 and run `black .` it will format your changes according to our standards.

 - Please run `onmt/tests/pull_request_chk.sh` and fix any errors.
 When adding new functionality, also add tests to this script.
 Included checks:
     1. flake8 check for coding style;
     2. unittest;